Malta Sightseeing Has Never Been Easier With This List!

 If you are trying to figure out where to visit in Malta, you are definitely not alone.
 The tiny island nation is packed with places to visit, and Malta tourism is booming.
 Luckily for you, we’ve got you covered.
 From taking the hop-on-hop-off bus to exploring the island using the buses or your own rental car, there are plenty of ways to see Malta at your own pace and style.

 We’re writing about Malta because we love Malta.
 Eric visited back in 2016 (he almost missed the flight there) and had an incredible week exploring almost every inch of the country.
-So, if you are planning a trip to Malta, we’ve also got a massive post on planning the perfect Malta itinerary.
+So, if you are planning on travelling to Malta for the first time, we’ve also got a massive post on planning the perfect Malta itinerary.
 In it, we outline where to stay, tourism tips, renting a car, getting around, you name it!
 We include a tourism map, and also lay out some sample Malta itineraries from 3 days to 10 days to help you plan a trip perfect for you.

-- Here are Sights and Attractions on Gozo – the Sister Island of Malta
+- Sights and Attractions on Gozo and Where to Stay on Gozo – the Sister Island of Malta

 - Explore the Capital of Malta with 14 Things to Do in Valletta

 That said, there is a ton of sightseeing to be done on the main island.
+You might also be looking for a place to stay in Malta which we created a huge accommodation guide for.
 To get you started, check out the top-rated Malta sightseeing hop-on hop-off bus and a few suggestions for places that you can check out while sightseeing on Malta:

 The Capital, Valletta